 Members of the campus community at the Utah Asia Campus are subject to the regulations of the main campus in Salt Lake City.
-Those regulations are contained in the University of Utah Regulations Library, which includes the text of university policies and links to university rules, procedures, guidelines, forms, and other information.
+Those regulations are contained in the University of Utah Regulations Library, which includes the text of university policies and links to university rules, procedures, guide-lines, forms, and other information.
 Individuals can access the Regulations Library at regulations.utah. edu.
-In addition, two main campus safety policies have been modified to apply specifically to the Utah Asia Campus and those policies can be found at: UAC Policy 1-011(III)(F) (located at: https://asiacampus.utah.edu/uuac-policy-1-011- campus-security/ and in UAC Procedure P1-011A(III)(D) https://asiacampus.utah.edu/uuac-procedure-p1-011a-campus-security/ index.php.
+In addition, two main campus safety policies have been modified to apply specifically to the Utah Asia Campus and those policies can be found at: UAC Policy 1-011(III)(F) (located at: https://asiacampus.utah.edu/uuac-procedure-p1-011a-campus-security/ index.php.